jaraco/jaraco.github.io/_posts/2024-03-30-efficient-use-of-ci-resources.md

 And for half of the year, between when the newest version of Python is released in beta until it's released and stable across most projects, also include that version across all platforms.

+In the rare case that an issue is affected solely on Windows or Mac in an intermediate Python version, that issue will be caught by a user and reported and can be addressed selectively.
+The same goes for platforms that aren't included (older Ubuntu, different Linux distros, other Unix variants).

 This approach produces a much more modest set of 10 or 13 jobs that cover 99.5% or better of the supported combinations (anecdotally, there have been far less than 1 in 200 false positives) while limiting the amount of resources consumed (and in many cases wasted).
+It's important for each project to tune its test matrix to the environments that are likely to affect the outcomes.